 - Sandwich Bill

 The sandwich bill is a hat construction that uses a colorful layer of material in the brim, while the top and bottom of the brim retain the same colors as the rest of the hat.
 The result is a layered color scheme along the breadth of the hat.

 - Trucker ("Mesh Back")

 The primary difference between a trucker cap and a traditional baseball cap is the back of the crown.
 In place of the usual four cloth panels finishing the back, panels crafted of plastic mesh are used instead.
-The wide, open weave of this mesh allows the head to cool much faster, and the plactic mesh is less sweat-absorbant than cloth, making the style ideal for hot weather and high amounts of physical labor.
+The wide, open weave of this mesh allows the head to cool much faster, and the plastic mesh is less sweat-absorbent than cloth, making the style ideal for hot weather and high amounts of physical labor.

 Some, but not all, trucker hats will come with a secondary difference: the foam front.
 The foam front is highly absorbent, serving both as a sweat guard for the wearer as well as an ideal surface for airbrush artists and other hat customizers.